 Biodiversity, Biotic Interactions & Environmental Change

-Why does environmental change alter biodiversity within and across trophic levels?
+Why does environmental change alter biodiversity, biotic interactions, and ecological networks?

 Our group explores this question by investigating why changes in climate, disturbance, productivity, and resource availability alter biotic interactions and patterns of biodiversity, including: 1) mutualistic interactions among plants and pollinators, 2) antagonistic interactions among plants their natural enemies (e.g., herbivores, pathogens & seed predators), and 3) effects of dispersal on biodiversity.